Vehicle registration plates of Vietnam: Regular plates

 The format for regular plates began in 1984, with a modification made in 2010 to increase registration capacity.
 The system itself resembles an inverted FNI system of France.
 The registration format of the 2010 system is 12A-345.67, where 12 is the regional code, A is the serial letter, and 345.67 is the registration number.
 Regular plates have black lettering on white background.

 Double-letter serials for special uses also exist for regular plates:

 Other formats

 Commercial format

-After 1 August 2020, every commercial vehicles in Vietnam must change to yellow color vehicle plate.
+After 1 August 2020, all commercial vehicles in Vietnam must change to a yellow color vehicle plate.

-State format
+State-owned format

 Vehicles of state organizations receive plates with white lettering on blue backgrounds.
-The format is either 12AB-345.67 or 12A-3456, where 12 is the regional code, AB/A is the serial, 345.67/3456 is the number.
+The format is either NNL-NNN.NN or NNL-NNNN, where NN is the regional code, L is the serial, NNN.NN/NNNN is the number.

-Government format

-The government format follows the regular format, but the regional code is changed to 80.

 Motorcycles

-Motorcycles over 50cc receive two-line plates of the 12-A3/456.78 format, which replaced the previous 12-A3/4567 format, with black lettering on white backgrounds.
+Motorcycles receive two-line plates of the NN-LL/NNN.NN (or equivalently NNLL-NNN.NN on registration certificate), which replaced the previous NN-LN/NNNN and NN-LN/NNN.NN format (which are still effective in circulation), with black lettering on white backgrounds.

-Motorcycles below 50cc, on the other hand, receive a slightly different 12-AB/345.67 format, also replacing the previous 12-AB/3456 format.

-Two-wheel vehicles with electric power source use the 12-MĐ/345.67 format.
+Two-wheel vehicles registered before August 15, 2023, with electric power source use the NN-MĐN/NNN.NN format.